Visualize Data With Grafana

 After a short while, your sensor will begin capturing live readings, and syncing those readings to the Viam app.
 You can check that data is being captured and synced by clicking on the menu icon on the sensor configuration pane. and selecting View captured data.

-For more information see Configure data capture and Configure cloud sync.
+For more information see data management service configuration.

 Configure data query

 Next, enable the ability to query your synced data.
 When you sync captured data to Viam, that data is stored in the Viam organization’s MongoDB Atlas Data Federation instance.
-Configuring data query allows you to directly query your data using the Viam app or query your data from a compatible client (such as mongosh), but also allows Grafana to access that data and visualize it.
+Configuring data query allows you to directly query your data using the Viam app or a compatible client (such as mongosh), but also allows Grafana to access that data and visualize it.

 To enable data query: